neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 - `role`: rolename or username from the access token
 - `roleBinding`: maps a user/role to another role, this makes roles work as groups which simplifies the policy definitions.

-TODO repository mananger = admin or submission? should be used for /file/cancel
 ```json
 {
    "policy": [